usefulparadigm/jigso/README.markdown

 ## Jigso

-Jigso is a skeleton framework for building brand-new website based on Ruby on Rails web framework.
-You can clone this skeleton code and customize as your will.
+Jigso is a skeleton for building brand-new social network site based on Ruby on Rails web framework.
+You can clone this skeleton code and customize it as your wish.

 ### Dependencies